bash influx # influx CREATE DATABASE iotawatt-database-name USE iotawatt-database-name CREATE USER someuser WITH PASSWORD 'password' WITH ALL PRIVILEGES # or for existing user GRANT ALL to bbeeson # limit rights where possible (e.g. grafana only needs to read): GRANT READ ON iotawatt-database-name T

 SELECT mean("kwh") *8760*$dollarsperimportkwh+365 FROM "energy" WHERE ("ct" =~ /^$total$/ AND "device" =~ /^$device$/) AND $timeFilter

 If you name your outputs from IotaWatt such that they are separable by RegEx-s (see table of names, above), then you can use dynamic variables (“Query Variables”) to produce – dynamically- lists of outputs to graph in Grafana.
 For example:

 show tag values with key="ct" where device=~/[[device]]/ and units=~/Watts/ and ct=~/^Cat/

-which produces a list of all outputs from iotawatt (stored in “ct”) for a device (another, constant, variable) which start with “Cat”.
+which produces a list of all outputs from iotawatt (stored in “ct”) for a device (another, constant, variable) which starts with “Cat”.
 This will work when you reuse the dashboard, provided the output names (eg. CatPower) are correct.
-Note “A template variable of the type
+Note that “A template variable of the type

 Constant will automatically be hidden in the dashboard, and will also be added as an required input when the dashboard is imported.”
 Therefore, use “Constant” to get it exported.